Audience Growth

 18. Motivate your audience

-Motivational content is huge on YouTube, and you can easily get a motivational message across in 60 seconds or less.
+Motivational videos are huge on YouTube, and you can easily get a motivational message across in 60 seconds or less.
 For this to work, try and pull your inspiration from a true story.
 If you stick to the same kind of message everyone else is already saying, your Short probably won’t get much traction.

 19. Capture your story in 60 seconds or less